 What comes next?

-Now, 200 years after, we wait for the next massive volcanic eruption since it seems that volcanic events of such magnitude seems to happen, on average, two-three times in each millennium.
+Now, 200 years after, we wait for the next massive volcanic eruption.
+It seems that volcanic events of such magnitude seems to happen, on average, two-three times in each millennium.
 The probability of another massive volcanic eruption to happen in the next 50 years is of 10% or even more.
 If more money would be allocated to study the current volcanoes that are a real threat, maybe we will have a warning before the next massive volcanic eruption happens.
 If the warning comes in time, it will give us a chance to plan our actions.
 Seeing that many volcanoes are swelling in certain regions, the scene could be already set for the next “big eruption”.

 The unknown culprits which can cause a massive volcanic eruption